gbenroscience/layit/README.md

 You can achieve very complex layouts very quickly using constraints.
 In addition, we adopted the cool xml style of Google's android xml layouts which allow you build layouts very quickly instead of the weird but **powerful?** syntax of VFL and EVFL.
 To make things even sweeter, we have changed the long names given to the constraint properties in the android xml syntax, to much shorter versions to allow for quick typing and to reduce bloat, e.g: `app:layout_constraintBottom_toBottomOf="parent"` becomes: `bottom_bottom='parent'`

+## NOTE: Some of the more advanced constraint properties in Android xml Constraintlayout are not yet supported, such as chaining, layout weight etc.
 ## Usage

 You need the entire project folder, so clone this repo and place it(the `layit` folder) in the root of your web project.<br>